The Beanies: About

 The Beanies were formed in Sydney in 2016.
 As a response to the rising usage of tablets and smartphones amongst young children, the group aimed to produce Australian-made children's entertainment which encourages creativity and imagination without the use of screens.
 They write and produce all their own material, in collaboration with Sydney-based composer and music producer James Court.

-In October 2018, The Beanies premiered their one-act musical for children, entitled The Beanies' Eggs-traordinary Day, at the Sydney Fringe Festival, which has since been performed at various regional locations throughout NSW.
+In October 2018, The Beanies premiered their one-act musical for children, entitled The Beanies' Eggs-traordinary Day, at the Sydney Fringe Festival, which went on to tour throughout NSW, VIC, and the ACT.
 The group performs regularly at fairs, festivals, and community events Australia-wide, including shows at City Recital Hall and the Australia Day Sydney Children's Festival, and their episodes and songs are broadcast internationally.
 The trio has also been guests on ABC's Weekend Breakfast, Channel 9's Today and Weekend Today, several parenting and productivity podcasts, and at Australian podcast conference OzPod.

 In early 2020, The Beanies were signed to the ABC Kids music label, who released their fourth album in April of that year.
 The group also began live-streaming concerts, due to live shows being postponed during the COVID-19 pandemic, and released a single called Quarantunes during that time.
-In July of that year, the group also moved their podcast to the Podcast One network, which has since rebranded to LiSTNR.
+In July of that year, the group also moved their podcast to the Podcast One network (now LiSTNR).

 The group also maintains a YouTube channel, where they release music videos, comic sketches, and concert livestreams.

 Members

 The Beanies consists of Laura Dawson (Laura Beanie), Miriam Rizvi (Mim Beanie), and Michael Yore (Michael Beanie & Professor Know-It-All).
 The three also play all of the characters in the podcasts.
-Understudies Brendan Paul (‘Brendan Beanie’) and Cypriana Singh (‘Cyppie Beanie’) occasionally perform with the group, as does James Court as keyboardist and 'Music Wizard'.
+Understudies Brendan Paul ('Brendan Beanie') and Cypriana Singh ('Cyppie Beanie') occasionally perform with the group, as does James Court as keyboardist and 'Music Wizard'.

 For larger concerts, the trio perform with the 'Big Beanie Band', consisting of a revolving group of Sydney-based session musicians.